 Stroll through any pasture, and there among the grasses you’ll find a number of plants.
 Small vines, broad-leafed weeds, some wildflowers you recognize—some you don’t.
 And, as disquieting as it may be to contemplate, chances are pretty good that at least some plants are toxic to horses.
 Hundreds of poisonous plants grow in North America, and many are extremely common.

-The good news, of course, is most of those plants pose little threat to horses.
+The good news, of course, is many plants toxic to horses pose little real threat.
 For one thing, most of them are unpalatable.
 Horses filling up on quality forage aren’t likely to spend time grazing on the few bitter leaves populating their pasture.
 Another factor that protects horses is their size.
 A 1,000-pound animal must consume significant quantities of a plant toxic to horses to feel any effects.
 So, if your horses are healthy and your pasture is in good shape, you have little to worry about.

 However, some plants are cause for concern either because even a curious nibble can spell doom or because repeated browsing over weeks or months can lead to serious illness.
 All are worth getting to know by sight—not only so you can eliminate them from your horse-keeping areas, but also so you can avoid encounters with them in the woods, on the roadsides, and along the waterways where you ride.
 According to Anthony Knight, BVSc, MRCVS, retired plant toxicologist and professor emeritus from Colorado State University, these are the most dangerous 10 plants toxic to horses in the United States.